-While on-the-go clients are usually prone to get portable two way radios, that doesn’t mean everybody feels comfortable using this technology, and rather work with a mobile radio instead.
+While on-the-go clients are usually prone to get portable two-way radios, that doesn’t mean everybody feels comfortable using this technology and rather work with a mobile radio instead.
 This is not a limitation to work with both at the same time, as most radios can be easily adaptable to both platforms, and have everyone connected without a problem.

 Most devices have Bluetooth integrated and this feature amplifies the capacity of any two-way radio.
-It is a fantastic function if you need to keep connected to your piers but away from the mobile radio.
+It is a fantastic function if you need to keep connected to your peers but away from the mobile radio.
 By pairing a wireless speaker mic via Bluetooth you can complete any task without leaving your communication behind.
 At the same time, you can pair other accessories that allow you to maintain contact with your radio and still be focused on the road, like a push-to-talk button set on the wheel of your car.